PlasmaFlare/baba-word-glossary/api.md

     - `sprite`: The name of the sprite in the `Sprites` folder
       - Ex: If you want to use "baba_2_1.png", use "baba_2"
     - `color`: the color of the sprite as coordinates in the current palette
+      - Can also use `colour` as an alternative name for this parameter
     - `sprite_in_root`: If true, the game will look at `<baba install dir>/Data/Sprites` for the sprite.
 If false, the game will look at `<levelpack folder>/Sprites` for your sprite.

 ____